maveius/liphte/README.md

 * la - for Laraver framework
 * T - Tags Template
 * e - engine
-* eve - based on idea of pyeve an brave
+* eve - based on idea of pyeve an breve

 PHP Blade Laravel Tags Template Engine based on idea of https://github.com/rudykocur/pyeve an brave